adamsilver/fdpb/03-book-a-flight.md

 Notes:

 - The `name` attribute is not included, because the `select`s value is sent to the server.
-- The `role="combox"` attribute tells users that this is not a regular text box.
+- The `role="combobox"` attribute ensures this from control is announced as a combo box instead of a text box.
+A combo box, according to MDN, is “an edit control with an associated list box that provides a set of predefined choices.”
 - The `aria-autocomplete="list"` attribute tells users that a list of options will appear.
 - The `aria-expanded` attribute tells users whether the menu is showing or not by toggling it's value between `true` and `false`.
-- The `autocomplete="off"` attribute stops browsers making their own suggestions which would interfere with the component's suggestions.
+- The `autocomplete="off"` attribute stops browsers making their own suggestions which would interfere with those offered by the component.

 Next, we inject a `<ul>` after the text box which will store the suggestions.